Why (and What) High Schoolers Should Read

 One student was definitive in his response: students hate reading because schools make them read; in other words, it is teenage rebellion to hate what adults force you do to.

 Now while there may be a gleam of truth in that, I replied by asking if video games and Netflix would be assigned by teachers more often, then would students rebel against those things?
 I didn't think so.
 There's nothing wrong with video games or Netflix.
 In fact, I like video games and think they are a lot of fun myself (though I rarely play anything).
 Though, of course, all things in balance.

 I think two things are primarily to blame for this phenomenon.
 First, it is simply easier (more passive) to be entertained elsewhere (aka TV).
-Reading takes effort (more active) to begin or "enter in" to the world being presented to you, like having a ride a bike up a short hill to get to a friend's house.
+Reading takes effort (more active) to begin or "enter in" to the world being presented to you, like having to ride a bike up a short hill to get to a friend's house.
 Second, teenagers are the archetype of caring what other people think, and if people think you like to read, well, you might be seen as weird or, even worse, trying.